 The Delta-9 THC molecule extracted from a federally legal hemp plant is biologically identical to the Delta-9 THC extracted from a marijuana plant.

-Your liver and brain cannot tell the difference, which is why Farm Bill-compliant hemp-derived Delta-9 gummies deliver the exact same classic cannabis-edible high, but a little milder.
+Your body cannot tell the difference, which is why Farm Bill-compliant hemp-derived Delta-9 gummies deliver the exact same classic cannabis-edible high, but a little milder.

 Final Thoughts

-Always start with a low dose (2.5 mg to 5 mg) to see how efficiently your specific liver enzymes process the THC.
+Always start with a low dose (2.5 mg to 5 mg) to see how efficiently your body processes the THC.
 Prime your stomach with a light, fatty snack, put on a great movie, and let your Endocannabinoid System do the rest.

-Ready to try a highly precise, lab-tested edible?
-Browse our vetted picks in the Best Delta-9 Gummies guide.
+Browse our vetted picks of the Best Delta-9 Gummies.

 Disclosure: